icl-utk-edu/lapackpp/INSTALL.md

 BLAS++ library to be installed via CMake prior to compilation.
 Information and installation instructions can be found at https://bitbucket.org/icl/blaspp.

-The CMake script enforces an out of source build.
-The simplest way to accomplish this is to create a build directory off the LAPACK++ root directory:
+The CMake script enforces an out-of-source build.
+Create a build directory under the LAPACK++ root directory:

-    cd /my/lapackpp/dir
+    cd /path/to/lapackpp
     mkdir build && cd build
+    cmake [options] ..
+    make
+    make install

 ### Options

-By default LAPACK++ is set to install into `/opt/slate/`.
-If you wish to change this, CMake needs to be told where to install the LAPACK++ library.
-You can do this by defining CMAKE_INSTALL_PREFIX variable via the CMake command line:

-    # Assuming the working dir is still /my/lapackpp/dir/build
+CMake uses the settings in the Environment variables section above.
+Additionally, options include:

+USE_OPENMP={on,off}         use OpenMP, if available BLASPP_BUILD_TESTS={on,off} build test suite (test/tester) CMAKE_INSTALL_PREFIX        where to install, default /opt/slate

+These options are defined on the command line using `-D`, e.g.,

+    # in build directory
-    cmake -DCMAKE_INSTALL_PREFIX=/path/to/my/dir ..
+    cmake -DCOLOR=off -DCMAKE_INSTALL_PREFIX=/usr/local ..

-By default LAPACK++ builds a testing suite located in `lapackpp/test`.
-To disable, define `LAPACKPP_BUILD_TESTS` as `OFF`, as follows:

-    # Disable building LAPACKPP test suite
+Alternatively, use the `ccmake` text-based interface or the CMake app GUI.

+    # in build directory
-    cmake -DLAPACKPP_BUILD_TESTS=OFF ..
+    ccmake ..
+    Type 'c' to configure, then 'g' to generate Makefile

 If `LAPACKPP_BUILD_TESTS` is enabled, the build will require the TestSweeper library to be installed via CMake prior to compilation.
 Information and installation instructions can be found at https://bitbucket.org/icl/testsweeper.

-### LAPACK++ Library options
+### LAPACK library options

 LAPACK++ inherits its dependencies from BLAS++ as noted above.
 However, if the user wishes to override these options, they may set `USE_OPTIMIZED_LAPACK` to `TRUE`